PavelSaik/AI-Bolit/README.md

 # AI-Bolit

+The AI-Bolit scanner is probably the most effective tool for webmasters and site administrators to search for viruses and malicious code

 ## How to operate the AI-BOLIT scanner from the command line

 > ⚠ Order site treatment and protection against hacking from [experts](https://palpalych.ru/).